reefmajumder/Quantium_Virtual_Experience/README.md

 Skills Gained: Data Validation, Data Visualization, Data Wrangling and Programming.

 Module 2: Experimentation and uplift testing
 Extend analysis from Module 1 to help identify benchmark stores that allow to test the impact of the trial store layouts on customer sales.

 Skills Gained: Data Analysis, Commercial thinking, Statistical Testing.

-Task 3: Analytics and commercial application
+Module 3: Analytics and commercial application
 Use analytics and insights from Modules 1 and 2 to prepare a report for the client, the Category Manager.

 Skills Gained: Commercial thinking, Presentation skills, Communication Skills